In A Hurry? Our Top Reasons To Buy

 Titleist is a brand that ensures quality and durability, and this ball tops the golf game.
 It has a distinctive design combining a new casing layer and core.
 The Pro V1 Ball helps golfers better their game in golf areas.

 Each element of the Pro V1 golf balls are created to work together, providing power in each shot.
 Also, it offers extreme stability for each player.
-The Pro V1 has more speed for exceptional distance, drop-&-stop control, and a very soft feel.
+The Pro V1 has more velocity for exceptional distance, drop-&-stop control, and a very soft feel.

 Pro V1 is perfect for low-handicap amateurs (single digits), and professional golfers.
 It delivers speeds of over 90 mph.
 The tapping of real capacity for long distances and high spin rates is preferred over tapping.
 The Pro V1 helps you maintain superb grenade control.
 The casing layer on the Pro V1 is 14% thick, which improves ball velocity and reduced spin on longer shots.